evannsm/RTA_MM_GPR_QUAD/README.md

-### Runtime Assurance with Mixed Monotonicity for Partialy Unkown Systems with Gaussian Proccess Regressions for Quadrotor
+### Runtime Assurance with Mixed Monotonicity for Partialy Unkown Systems with Gaussian Proccess Regressions for Planar Quadrotor

 #### My Version of the JAX-ified version of the code that runs the numerical planar quadrotor sim of this paper [pdf here](https://coogan.ece.gatech.edu/papers/pdf/cao2024tracking.pdf):